What is sclerosing mesenteritis?

 Sclerosing mesenteritis is estimated to occur in about 0.6% of the population.

-Some patients with sclerosing mesenteritis may have had cancer.
-Infection is another possible cause, as some patients with sclerosing mesenteritis have had typhoid fever, dysentery, malaria, and rheumatic fever, among others.
+Some people with sclerosing mesenteritis may have or have recovered from cancer.
+Infection is another possible cause, as some people with sclerosing mesenteritis have had typhoid fever, dysentery, malaria, and rheumatic fever, among other diseases.